luigiberrettini/Portable-GitShell/README.md

 # Portable-GitShell
-Posh-Git and Git-Shell with portable Git
+[Posh-Git](http://github.com/dahlbyk/posh-git "Posh-Git") and Git shell with a portable version of Git